 Activities

-Promote events, seminars, workshops and study group meetings at the regional and global level to build capacities regarding matters relevant to standardization and the development of telecommunications and ICT in developing countries.
+Promote the organization of seminars, workshops and study group meetings at the regional and global level to foster thebuilding of standardization capacities and the development of telecommunications and ICT in developing countries.

 In close collaboration with BDT and BR, providing training courses on standardization to developing countries.